shuding/site-1/README.md

 ## Contributing

-1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your device
+1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your device.
-2. Move into the repository's directory like so: `cd site`
+2. Move into the repository's directory like so: `cd site`.
-3. Install Node.js dependencies: `yarn`
+3. Install Node.js dependencies: `yarn`.
-4. Run [Next.js](https://github.com/zeit/next.js) and have it watch for changes: `yarn dev`
+4. Run [Next.js](https://github.com/zeit/next.js) and have it watch for changes: `yarn dev`.